BANGAUTOGLASS

 A Note on Insurance and Pricing

 If you have comprehensive auto insurance, rear glass damage on a C70 may be covered depending on your policy and deductible.
-If you haven't started the claim process yet, Bang AutoGlass can assist you in understanding the process and working through the details — though the claim itself is filed by you, the policyholder.
+If you haven't started the claim process yet, Bang AutoGlass can assist you in understanding the process and working through the details.

 Pricing for Volvo C70 rear glass replacement varies based on several factors: the generation and body style of the vehicle, the specific glass panel required, whether defroster grid reconnection is involved, the complexity of the installation, and whether any sensor work is needed.
 There's no single flat rate for this vehicle, which is another reason to ask detailed questions upfront so there are no surprises when the invoice arrives.